A supplement to Chebotarev's density theorem: Deducing the Corollary

 \section{Deducing the Corollary}

 Note that

 so that the hypothesis in the Corollary implies that $F(s,\{1\})$ extends analytically to the half-plane $H_\sigma$.
-From our Theorem it follows that all the Artin $L$-functions $L(s,\chi)$ with non-trivial $\chi\in\Irr(G)$ extend analytically to this half-plane $H_\sigma$ and have no zeros there.
+By the implication $(d)\Rightarrow(b)$ of our Theorem, it follows that all the Artin $L$-functions $L(s,\chi)$ with non-trivial $\chi\in\Irr(G)$ extend analytically to this half-plane $H_\sigma$ and have no zeros there.
 Arguing as in the proof of the prime number theorem, it follows that for every non-trivial $\chi\in\Irr(G)$ one has

 for any $\eps >0$.
 The Schur orthogonality relation~\cite[Ch.~XVIII, Th.~5.5]{La} gives

 and the conclusion of the Corollary follows.